akelly1954/Samples/README.md

 **Next Steps**:

-1. Complete and checkin the plugin interface documentation.
+1. Complete and checkin the video capture plugin interface documentation.

 2. Add a Qt 5 program that will display grabbed frames from either video interface (v4l2 or opencv), change dynamic parameters in the **main_video_capture** interface and observe changes in performance.
 This will include writing out new JSON files to take snapshots of configuration.